MAKES 4 SERVINGS • PREP TIME: 15 minutes • COOK TIME: 10 minutes

 You can learn a lot sitting on the tailgate of a pickup truck.
 That’s where my buddy Chris, from Zuckerman’s Farm, used to sit me down and teach me about all things asparagus.
 Chris worked hard—awfully hard—as a farmer.
 He was true salt of the earth, and as generous as they come.
 Normally, there’s an invisible line: farmers behind their wares and buyers on the other side, but Chris always insisted I “step into his parlor.”
 Both of us were always so excited when the first asparagus of the season showed up.
 He’d put aside a bunch for me, and then we’d both hop up on that tailgate and talk—about recipes, how amazingly nutritious asparagus is, and, a lot of the time, about life and family.
 Chris passed away not long ago, and I felt the best way I could honor him was to create a recipe featuring his favorite veggie.
 I think he would have enjoyed this, and I hope you will too.

-1/3 cup hazelnuts2 bunches asparagus (about 2 pounds), tough ends snapped off and discarded, then peeled (see note)
+2 bunches asparagus (about 2 pounds), tough ends snapped off and discarded, then peeled (see Cook's Note)

 2 tablespoons plus 2 teaspoons extra-virgin olive oil

 2 tablespoons freshly squeezed lemon juice

 4 cups loosely packed arugula

 Preheat the oven to 400°F. Place the hazelnuts on a rimmed baking sheet.
 Put them in the oven for 5 to 7 minutes as it preheats, until aromatic and browned.Transfer to a plate or, if you’d like to remove the skins for a more refined texture and appear- ance, wrap them in a towel and give them a good rub.
 The majority of the skins will come right off.
 Coarsely chop the hazelnuts.